Roving Reporter: Mending the Year: 3 Tips for Darning Well

 I adore the look of visible mends.
 Often, if I have just a small hole or snag to fix, I will start in the center, opening or embellishing the hole, and then work outwards.
 I often think the extra stitches surrounding the repair help it to look intentional and blend into the garment.
 These surrounding stitches also work to stabilize weakened fabric if needed.

 Featured Image: I found this lovely green woolly jumper at a thrift shop.
-You can see it before with a hole at the hem and after the mending was done.
+You can see it before with a hole at the hem and after the fixing was done.
 Photos by Kate Larson

 A Beautiful Mend